 Does vary directly with ?
 If so, what is the constant of variation?

-Determine whether the following statement is true or false: A directly proportional relationship can always be represented by a straight line graph passing through the origin.
+True or False: A directly proportional relationship can always be represented by a straight line graph passing through the origin.

-Dalia uses cups of flour to make 20 biscuits.
-She makes a second batch using cups of flour to make 30 biscuits.
-Is the amount of flour she uses directly proportional to the number of biscuits she bakes?
+Chloe uses cups of flour to make 20 cookies.
+She makes a second batch using cups of flour to make 30 cookies.
+Is the amount of flour she uses directly proportional to the number of cookies she bakes?

 Given that , and when , find the value of .